tyrusviquelia/trojanscheduler/README.md

-# trojanschedulehelper
+# trojanscheduler
-Trojan Schedule Helper for USC
+Trojan Scheduler for USC